 Another option for storing decorations, ornaments, and small knick-knacks inside your larger bins is to use Christmas tins that you’ve received as gifts or snagged at a deep discount at an after-Christmas sale.
 Tins are sturdy enough to protect them from getting squished or broken but much more compact than keeping the ornaments in all of their original packages.

 Specialty Storage Solutions

 Finally, a more expensive method for storing Christmas decorations is to use specialty boxes.
 With a wide variety of cloth or cardboard boxes with built-in dividers, these boxes make organizing your ornaments quick and easy.
-Experts also recommend specialty boxes for humid climates because the rubber bins can trap the moisture and damage ornaments.
-Additionally, there are specialty bags and boxes for wreaths, Christmas trees and other decorations available, and you’ll find many of them on sale this time of year.
+Experts also recommend specialty boxes for humid climates because the rubber bins can trap moisture and damage ornaments.
+Additionally, specialty bags and boxes for wreaths, Christmas trees, and other decorations are available, and you’ll find many of them on sale this time of year.
 I’ll admit that this method appeals to the side of my personality that loves gadgets, but we’re sticking with our rubber bins for the sake of our budget and their stackability.

 - Just pack them as you go, filling one box at a time, with no particular rhyme or reason.
 (The fastest way to pack ’em up!)

 - Separate fragile ornaments from those that are not as fragile.
 (So that you know which ones your kids can handle and which should be left for you to do!)

 - Sort special ornaments from everyday ornaments.
 (This way, you can start with the special ornaments to be sure you don’t run out of room before you find a place for all of them.)